Sumit Nagal: 2015: Junior Wimbledon title

-2016: Davis cup debut
+2016: Davis Cup debut

 Nagal won Uzbekistan F1 with Ti Chen by defeating Sanjar Fayziev and Jurabek Karimov 5–5 ret.
-He won Poland F6 by defeating Daniel Masur 6–4, 1–6, 6-3.
+He won Poland F6 by defeating Daniel Masur 6–4, 1–6, 6–3.
 Nagal made his Davis Cup debut for India in the 2016 World Group Playoff tie against Spain in New Delhi.
-He then won Hungary F7 by defeating Peter Nagy 7–6(7-3), 6-1.
+He then won Hungary F7 by defeating Peter Nagy 7–6(7–3), 6–1.

 2017: First ATP Challenger title

 Nagal ran into a controversy when he was dropped from Davis Cup team for serious disciplinary issues.

-Nagal lost the final of Romania F2 to Gonçalo Oliveira 6–3, 3–6, 0-6.
-He then won Sri Lanka F1 by defeating Alexander Zhurbin 6–3, 6-2 and Sri Lanka F3 by defeating Carlos Bolunda-Purkiss 6–1, 6-1.
-He continued his good form by winning Italy F23 against Andrea Basso 6-4,6-4.
-Nagal then defeated Colin Van Beem by 6–3, 6-0 in the final of India F7.
+Nagal lost the final of Romania F2 to Gonçalo Oliveira 6–3, 3–6, 0–6.
+He then won Sri Lanka F1 by defeating Alexandr Zhurbin 6–3, 6-2 and Sri Lanka F3 by defeating Carlos Bolunda-Purkiss 6–1, 6–1.
+He continued his good form by winning Italy F23 against Andrea Basso 6–4, 6–4.
+Nagal then defeated Colin Van Beem by 6–3, 6–0 in the final of India F7.

 Nagal won gold medal at Asian Indoor and Martial Arts Games by defeating compatriot Vijay Natrajan 6–1,6-1 in the final.
 He didn't drop a single set in the whole championship.

-At Bengaluru Challenger Nagal stunned top seed Blaz Kavcic in the quarterfinals, then followed it by beating compatriot Yuki Bhambri in the semifinal and Jay Clarke in the Finals capturing his first challenger title.
+At Bengaluru Challenger Nagal stunned top seed Blaž Kavčič in the quarterfinals, then followed it by beating compatriot Yuki Bhambri in the semifinal and Jay Clarke in the Finals capturing his first challenger title.

-2018: Asian Games Debut and Struggle with form
+2018: Struggle with form

-Nagal started the year at the Maharashtra Open where qualified for the main draw after beating compatriot Divij Sharan and Adrián Menéndez Maceiras but in the 1st round(of main draw) he lost to Ilya Ivashka 3-6,3-6.
-He lost his Davis Cup tie match to Zhang Ze 6-4,6-1.
+Nagal started the year at the Maharashtra Open where he qualified for the main draw after beating compatriot Divij Sharan and Adrián Menéndez Maceiras but in the 1st round(of main draw) he lost to Ilya Ivashka 3–6, 3–6.
+He lost his Davis Cup tie match to Zhang Ze 6–4, 6–1.
 Nagal made his Asian Games debut in 2018 edition, He competed in doubles event pairing with Ramkumar Ramanathan, They reached the Quarter-finals before losing to eventual silver medallists Alexander Bublik and Denis Yevseyev.
 Nagal failed to win a single match in the qualifying rounds of any Grand Slam events, he missed US Open due to an injury.
 He lost to compatriot Ramkumar Ramanathan in the 1st round of 2018 Shenzhen Longhua Open after qualifying from qualifying draw.
-He then lost to Saketh Myneni in the Quarter-finals of 2018 Bengaluru Open 6-4,6-4.
+He then lost to Saketh Myneni in the Quarter-finals of 2018 Bengaluru Open 6–4, 6–4.
 Nagal failed to reach final of any ITF or Challenger tournament at the end if the year.